bigscience-workshop/biomedical/README.md

 # BigBIO: Biomedical Dataset Library

+**UPDATE** For ease of use, many of our scripts are migrating to the [Official BigBio Hub](https://huggingface.co/bigscience-biomedical).
+Please check it out!

 BigBIO (BigScience Biomedical) is an open library of biomedical dataloaders built using Huggingface's (🤗) [`datasets` library](https://huggingface.co/docs/datasets/) for data-centric machine learning.
 Our goals include:

 - Lightweight, programmatic access to biomedical datasets at scale